MrVPlusOne/TensorSafe/README.md

 Here we use `TensorBuilder` to create our tensors.
 The strange-looking type parameter `RNil~DA~DB` simply means a tensor of shape DA * DB.
-RNil marks the start of a type list, just similar to the Nil construct in a normal scala List.
-But this type list grows rightward, so it's called a RList, and so called this RNil.
+RNil marks the start of a type list, just like the Nil object always ends a normal scala List.
+But this type list grows rightward, that's why it's called a RList, and so called this RNil.

 By the way, ~ is just a type alias for tuple2, so A~B is equivalent to (A,B).